ipfabric/docs/docs/overview/How_Discovery_Works/common_problems/finetune-ssh-telnet.md

 and Cisco ISE is in place, try to limit the number of parallel sessions down to 10 and steadily increase.

-### Basic failure
+### Basic Failure

 How many times to retry a connection for any error, except authentication failure.

-### Authentication failure
+### Authentication Failure

-**_Authentication failure_** can occur even if a user is authorized to login but may happen, for example, when an AAA server is overloaded or an authentication packet is lost.
+**_Authentication failure_** can occur even if a user is authorized to login but may happen, for example, when an AAA server is overloaded, or an authentication packet is lost.

-### Command Authorization Failure retries
+### Command Authorization Failure Retries

 If you see many examples of **_Authentication error_** during the Discovery process, please adjust **_Authentication failure_** and